aasmal97/Window-Actions/README.md

 ### Populating Active Window Dropdown

-To automatically populate a dropdown list of active/opened windows, we use python's powerful [`win32gui`](https://pypi.org/project/win32gui/#description) package.
-This allows us to attain all the necessary data in our `JSON` file.
-This is then passed to the [property inspector](#configuring-the-property-inspector), for user selection.
+To automatically populate a dropdown list of active/opened windows, we use pywin32's [`win32gui`](https://pypi.org/project/win32gui/#description) module.
+The result is then passed to the [property inspector](#configuring-the-property-inspector), for user selection.

 # Window Identifiers